geonetwork/core-geonetwork/docs/manual/docs/user-guide/workflow/geopublication.md

 ## Before you begin

--   The catalog administrator needs to configure connection to map servers in the administration interface (see [map-server-configuration](map-server-configuration.md)).
+-   The catalog administrator needs to configure connection to map servers in the administration interface (see [Map servers configuration for geopublication](/administrator-guide/configuring-the-catalog/map-server-configuration.md)).
--   The editors reference GIS files or spatial database tables in the metadata record (see [linking-online-resources-georesource](linking-online-resources-georesource.md)).
+-   The editors reference GIS files or spatial database tables in the metadata record (see [Linking a database table or a GIS file on the network](/user-guide/associating-resources/linking-online-resources.rst#linking-online-resources-georesource)).

 To publish data from the metadata editor in a remote map server: